llambiel/letsecureme/post.md

         }
     }

-Now we reload Nginx to apply our configuration change:
+Reload Nginx to apply our configuration change and we're done with Nginx for the time being.

     sudo nginx -t && sudo nginx -s reload

 ## Let's Encrypt setup

-We're done with Nginx for the time being.
 Go for Let's Encrypt.
-We're going to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository:
+As per [the official documnetation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), we need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launche `letsencrypt-auto`:

     sudo apt-get install -y git
     sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
     /opt/letsencrypt/letsencrypt-auto

-Note that the setup script is installing all the required dependencies automatically.
+Note that as we said in the beginning the setup script will install all the required dependencies automatically.
+Although convenient, this implies that you loose some control of what is installed on your machine.

-Now we can request our certificate.
+We can now request a certificate for our domain.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms:

     export DOMAINS="yourdomain.here,www.yourdomain.here"
     export DIR=/var/www/demo
     /opt/letsencrypt/letsencrypt-auto certonly --server https://acme-v01.api.letsencrypt.org/directory -a webroot --webroot-path=$DIR -d $DOMAINS

-_N.B Put your own domain in the DOMAINS list._
+You need of course to use your own domain name in the `DOMAINS` list.

-Our cert has been issued and installed!
+Our cert should now be issued and installed!

     IMPORTANT NOTES:
     - Congratulations!
 Your certificate and chain have been saved at